Luxembourg employment law is mainly based on:

 Either party can appeal a labour court judgment within 40 days of the date on which the judgment is notified to the parties.
 Appeals are lodged with the court of appeal and will be sent to the chamber examining labour matters.
 The matter will be instructed in writing by the judge appointed to this effect, at which point the parties will be invited to a final hearing, during which they will present their arguments.
 After examining the case, the court of appeal will issue its judgment.

-At the apex of the judicial pyramid stands the Court of Cassation.
+The Court of Cassation is at the apex of the judicial pyramid.
 Its main function is to review decisions of the courts of appeal and certain other decisions that are not subject to any further appeal.
 Review by the Court of Cassation is restricted to questions of law.
 In case of reversal, the court must remand the case for further proceedings.

 The following institutions and government agencies assist in the administration or oversight of employment law:

-- c The National Conciliation Body, which is in charge of preventing or resolving collective labour disputes.
+- The National Conciliation Body, which is in charge of preventing or resolving collective labour disputes.

 II YEAR IN REVIEW